How to Use Machine Learning and AI in Fraud Detection

 To combat phishing, companies use machine learning methods for filtering and regression and the authentication protection system.

 Payment fraud is one of the most common types of cybercrime.
 Most often, attackers use lost or counterfeit credit cards.
 The scammers first collect data for hacking into bank accounts or e-wallets.
 Phishing, as mentioned above, helps to obtain information.
-Sometimes scammers buy entire databases in the darknet.
+Sometimes scammers buy entire databases on the darknet.

 After receiving personal data, attackers will hack the victim’s bank account, change the email address and phone number so that the owner doesn’t receive notifications about transactions and actions.
 Scammers can open new credit cards and manage the user's funds.